fge/grappa/README.md

 ## Comparison with parboiled

-Backwards compatibility with parboiled 1 is ensured for the 1.0.x timeline. **1.1.x and greater will introduce incompatible changes**, however these changes will be documented.
+Backwards compatibility with parboiled 1 is ensured for the 1.0.x timeline. **2.0.x and greater will introduce incompatible changes**.

 See [this
 page](https://github.com/parboiled1/grappa/wiki/Overview:-grappa-1.0.x-vs-parboiled-java) for an